6192-sp24/lab0/README.md

 In your favourite directory, run `git clone https://github.com/6192-sp24/lab0.git`.
 Now you can do `cd lab0` to access the lab.

+For WSL users -- you should be able to see the Linux home directory files in Windows File Explorer under the Linux tab on the left pane.

 Make sure to follow the instructions in Installation.md before continuing.